ariel1231/ariel1231.github.io/_pages/02_Experience.md

       <li>Successfully identified 20 genes out of 12023 of them which have discriminatory power for early diagnosis of the infection of upper respiratory virus(over 90% balanced success rate/accuracy).</li>
       <li>Tackled the severe sample imbalance problem using SMOTE and GANs.</li>
       <li>Helped in the development of a python based machine learning packages
-      named CALCOM for calculate and compare.
+      named CALCOM for calculate and compare.</li>
 </ul>
 </li>